-True-crime writer Ellison Oswalt moves his family into a house where a horrific crime took place earlier, but his family doesn't know.
-He is trying to find out more about the crime so he can write a new book about it to help his flailing career.
-He uses some "snuff" film footage he finds in the house to help in his research, but he soon finds more than he bargained for.Written by
+Crime writer Ellison Oswalt moves his family into a house where a horrific crime took place earlier, but his family doesn't know.
+He begins researching the crime in hopes of writing a book about it.
+Oswalt examines video footage that he finds in the house to help him in his research, but he soon discovers more than he bargained for.Written by

 Michael Hallows Eve

 28 of 31 people found this review helpful.

 Was this review helpful to you?

 | Report this